Best Places to Take Pictures in Portland, Oregon (Photo Guide)

 Japanese maple at the Portland Japanese Garden

 The Portland Japanese Garden is one of the best places to photograph in Portland.
 With plenty of Japanese maple trees, bonsai trees, and even a tea house there is plenty to photograph in the garden.
-You’ll find the Japanese garden in Forest Park near the Portland Zoo.
+You’ll find the Japanese garden in Washington Park near the Portland Zoo.
+Many of the other locations on this list you’ll find in Washington Park and it’s well worth a day to explore.

 One of the most popular things to photograph in the Portland Japanese Garden is a 100 year old Japanese maple.
 While in photos the tree looks huge it’s actually about 8-feet tall and the angle is taken low.
 You can easily walk by the famed tree without noticing it.